-This all-natural balm from Kit & Kin is specifically designed to soothe baby's sore skin, using naturally nourishing oils and botanical extracts.
+This all-natural certified organic balm from Kit & Kin is specifically designed to soothe baby's sore skin, using naturally nourishing oils and botanical extracts.
 It smells divine and smoothes over your tot's bottom to create a barrier, preventing a rash, or soothing nappy rash once it appears.

 Best emollient cream

 When I first had my baby boy, Eli, every single mum I spoke to about nappy rash talked about "the one in the yellow tube".
 I swear by this, and it was rare for his little bottom not to be smeared in yellow cream for several months.
 If there was a hint of redness, I smeared this emollient cream on and it would clear up very quickly.